 In addition, window film can help you save money on your electricity bills.
 In most cases, it pays for itself in energy savings in less than 36 months and it can help extend the life of your air conditioning unit.
 Not only that, but some 3M™ Window Films also help slow down intruders in the event of a break-in, keeping your home safer whether you’re there in the summer or not.

 Inspect Your Ducts

 In homes with central AC, heated and cooled air is typically distributed around the house through ducts.
 According to Energy Star, in the average American home, about 25 percent of treated air is lost through leaks and holes in the ducts before it can reach living spaces.
 If some of your rooms just don’t seem to cool down, it’s likely your ducts are to blame.
 Depending on the results you’re looking for, you can try sealing your ducts yourself or bringing in a professional contractor to help.
-Energy Star offers a helpful FAQ sheet on sealing your ducts, which is an important step when it comes to prepping your home for the summer.

 Next Up … Insulation